Cities Investment Facility Feasibility Fund

-The Cities Investment Facility (CIF) programme is a multi-stakeholder/ multi-stage initiative established by UN-Habitat and UNCDF to provide project preparation assistance to cities located within Low and Middle-Income countries (LICs & MICs), as viewed through an SDG lens.
+The Cities Investment Facility (CIF) programme is a multi-stakeholder/ multi-stage initiative established by UN-Habitat to provide project preparation assistance to cities located within Low and Middle-Income countries (LICs & MICs), as viewed through an SDG lens.
 By providing funding and development support, from pre-feasibility through to project financing the aim of the programme is four-fold.

 The Aim of the Programme Is Four-fold